Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole

+In other works \cite{Cremonini:2025yqe,Kanargias:2025vul}, the Kubo formula has been used to compute the shear viscosity, working directly at $k=0$ for the shear gravitational perturbation.
+Here we review this calculation and show that this selects $\Delta=1$ for the dimension of the IR operator.

-We now apply the considerations above to the linear dynamics of the shear mode of the metric, $\delta g_{xy} = \frac{L^2}{r^2}\delta g^x_{~y}(r,t)$, which decouples at $k=0$ from other transverse fluctuations of the metric and gauge field.
+The shear mode of the metric, $\delta g_{xy} = \frac{L^2}{r^2}\delta g^x_{~y}(r,t)$ decouples at $k=0$ from other transverse fluctuations of the metric and gauge field.
 From \eqref{EMeqns}, it is straightforward to see that it obeys the equation of a massless scalar

-and correspondingly, the bulk action \eqref{eq:SEM} at quadratic order in fluctuations reduces to that of a massless scalar with a boundary term:

-Upper bars denote background quantities.
-At this stage, the integral over the radial coordinate extends over all of spacetime, including both the inner region and the outer region.
-When evaluating the action on-shell, it reduces to a boundary term, which is as usual supplemented by the Gibbons-Hawking-York term and the holographic counter-terms needed to make the on-shell action at the AdS$_4$ boundary finite.

-Here, we wish instead to evaluate the boundary conditions imposed on the inner region of spacetime after integrating over the outer region, to leading order in $\epsilon$.
-Thus, we split the integral over $r$ into an integral over the outer region, where we implement the scaling \eqref{Outerscaling}, and an integral over the inner region, where we implement the scaling \eqref{Innerscaling}.
-After working out the solutions in the inner and in the outer region in a way very similar to section~\ref{sec:Matching}, we will then be able to derive the variational principle on the inner region.

 As before, we decompose the perturbation in plane waves $\delta g^x_{~y}(r,t)=h(r)e^{-\ii\omega t}$.